docs

 Short answer

-Underpayment detection is a payment reconciliation workflow that compares the paid amount on each 835 ERA line against the expected amount from the payer contract and fee schedule.
-When the paid amount falls below the contracted allowed amount for reasons that are not explained by a proper contractual adjustment, a co-payment, or a deductible, the variance is a candidate for recovery.
-Industry estimates consistently place underpayments and contract leakage between 3 and 5 percent of net revenue for typical practices, with higher exposure in specialties that bill complex multi-procedure encounters.
-The CARC CO-45 ("charge exceeds fee schedule or maximum allowable") is the code most often misread as a required write-off when the underlying problem is actually a payer paying below the contracted rate.
-Recovery requires an accurate fee schedule loaded in the billing system, a tolerance-based routing workflow, and human judgment at every step — no automated system recovers underpayments by itself.
+Underpayment detection compares the paid amount on each 835 ERA line against the expected amount from the payer contract and fee schedule.
+When the paid amount falls below the contracted allowed amount for reasons a contractual adjustment, co-payment, or deductible does not explain, the variance is a candidate for recovery.
+Industry estimates put underpayments and contract leakage at 3 to 5 percent of net revenue for typical practices, higher in specialties that bill complex multi-procedure encounters.
+CARC CO-45 ("charge exceeds fee schedule or maximum allowable") is the code most often misread as a required write-off when the real problem is a payer paying below the contracted rate.
+Recovery takes an accurate fee schedule loaded in the billing system, a tolerance-based routing workflow, and human judgment at every step.
+No automated system recovers underpayments on its own.

 How big is the underpayment problem?

-The numbers are not small, and they tend to be invisible.
+An underpayment looks like a payment, which is why it stays invisible.
 A payment that lands in the billing system as "paid" closes the claim in most practice management platforms.
-That is exactly the problem: an underpayment looks like a payment.
-It is not a zero-balance denial — the payer paid something — so the claim disappears from the follow-up queue even when the amount is wrong.
+It is not a zero-balance denial; the payer paid something, so the claim drops off the follow-up queue even when the amount is wrong.

-Industry analyses, including guidance from MGMA and HFMA, routinely place payer underpayments in the range of 3 to 5 percent of total contracted revenue.
-For a billing company managing a practice with $2 million in annual collections, that range represents $60,000 to $100,000 per year in revenue that was earned, billed, and apparently paid — but was not paid at the right amount.
-At $10 million in annual collections the same 3 percent loss is $300,000.
+Industry analyses from MGMA and HFMA place payer underpayments at 3 to 5 percent of total contracted revenue.
+For a billing company managing a practice with $2 million in annual collections, that is $60,000 to $100,000 a year in revenue that was earned, billed, and apparently paid at the wrong amount.
+At $10 million in collections the same 3 percent loss is $300,000.
 Over five years it compounds to $1.5 million in a single practice.

-MGMA's February 2025 poll of 193 practice leaders found that 48 percent now audit payer payments monthly or quarterly, up from 26 percent who audited monthly in January 2023.
-The survey also surfaced a damning observation from one practice leader: "It's ridiculous how often [payer] payments are incorrect.
+MGMA's February 2025 poll of 193 practice leaders found 48 percent now audit payer payments monthly or quarterly, up from 26 percent who audited monthly in January 2023.
+One practice leader put it bluntly: "It's ridiculous how often [payer] payments are incorrect.
 Clinics that do not audit at least weekly are losing money."
-That is a practitioner assessment, not a vendor pitch, and it matches the pattern that contract auditing firms report: systematic payer underpayment often goes undetected for months or years because no individual claim triggers a review.
+That is a practitioner assessment, not a vendor pitch, and it matches what contract auditing firms report.
+Systematic payer underpayment goes undetected for months or years because no individual claim triggers a review.

-HFMA research has framed contract leakage as a distinct operational risk, separate from denial management, that deserves its own monitoring workflow.
-Commercial payers change fee schedules, apply carve-outs, and implement reduction policies — sometimes without notifying providers in advance.
-The gap between when a payer changes a rule and when a billing team detects that change is what HFMA has called "policy drift," and the financial consequence lands in the remittance data as a variance that looks like a clean payment.
+HFMA frames contract leakage as a distinct operational risk, separate from denial management, that deserves its own monitoring workflow.
+Commercial payers change fee schedules, apply carve-outs, and implement reduction policies, sometimes without notifying providers in advance.
+The gap between when a payer changes a rule and when a billing team catches it is what HFMA calls "policy drift," and the cost lands in the remittance data as a variance that looks like a clean payment.

-The recoverable fraction of that leakage depends heavily on whether the contract is loaded accurately, whether the appeal window is still open, and whether the billing team can construct a credible dispute based on the contract language.
-No vendor can guarantee a specific recovery rate.
-What the data does support is that practices that audit payer payments at least monthly recover materially more than those that do not.
+How much of that leakage is recoverable depends on whether the contract is loaded accurately, whether the appeal window is still open, and whether the billing team can build a credible dispute from the contract language.
+No vendor can guarantee a recovery rate.
+What the data supports is that practices auditing payer payments at least monthly recover materially more than those that do not.

 What counts as an underpayment vs a contractual adjustment

-This distinction is where most underpayment leakage originates, and it is worth being precise.
+This distinction is where most underpayment leakage starts.

-A contractual adjustment is the difference between the billed charge and the payer's allowed amount as defined in the contract.
+A contractual adjustment is the difference between the billed charge and the payer's allowed amount in the contract.
 If you bill $200 for a service and your contract with that payer allows $140, the $60 difference is a contractual adjustment.
 You post it as CO-45 (charge exceeds fee schedule or maximum allowable), write it off, and move on.
-You cannot bill the patient for that $60.
-You cannot appeal it.
+You cannot bill the patient for that $60, and you cannot appeal it.
 It is the price of participation.

-An underpayment is what happens when the payer pays less than the contracted allowed amount — not less than your billed charge, but less than what the contract says the allowed amount should be.
+An underpayment is when the payer pays less than the contracted allowed amount: not less than your billed charge, but less than what the contract says the allowed amount should be.
 If your contract specifies $140 for that service and the payer sends $110, the $30 difference is not a contractual adjustment.
 The payer did not pay to the contracted rate.
 That is a recoverable underpayment.

-The problem is that both situations arrive in the 835 ERA wearing the same CARC code: CO-45.
-The ERA says "charge exceeds fee schedule or maximum allowable" in both cases.
-The code is correct — the payer applied a fee schedule — but the code does not tell you whether the fee schedule the payer applied matches the one in your contract.
+Both situations arrive in the 835 ERA wearing the same CARC code, CO-45.
+The ERA reads "charge exceeds fee schedule or maximum allowable" either way.
+The code is correct because the payer applied a fee schedule, but it does not tell you whether the fee schedule the payer applied matches the one in your contract.
 That comparison is not in the 835.
-It requires loading your contracted allowed amounts alongside the ERA data and performing the comparison.
+You have to load your contracted allowed amounts alongside the ERA data and run it yourself.

-When a billing team posts CO-45 lines as contractual adjustments without verifying against the contract, every payer underpayment in the batch becomes a permanent write-off.
+When a billing team posts CO-45 lines as contractual adjustments without checking against the contract, every payer underpayment in the batch becomes a permanent write-off.
 The revenue is gone at the moment of posting.
-This is the highest-risk failure mode in underpayment detection, and it is structurally invisible unless someone does the math.
+This is the highest-risk failure mode in underpayment detection, and it stays invisible unless someone does the math.

-The CMS Physician Fee Schedule is the public reference rate for Medicare, published annually.
-For CY 2026, CMS finalized two separate conversion factors: $33.5675 for practitioners in qualifying alternative payment models and $33.4009 for all others.
-Commercial payer rates are negotiated separately and may be expressed as a percentage of the Medicare fee schedule (for example, 120 percent of Medicare for a given specialty) or as flat dollar amounts specific to the payer contract.
-Either way, the expected payment is deterministic once the contract terms are known — which is why loading the right fee schedule is the foundational step.
+The CMS Physician Fee Schedule is the public Medicare reference rate, published annually.
+For CY 2026, CMS finalized two conversion factors: $33.5675 for practitioners in qualifying alternative payment models and $33.4009 for all others.
+Commercial payer rates are negotiated separately and may be expressed as a percentage of Medicare (for example, 120 percent of Medicare for a given specialty) or as flat dollar amounts specific to the contract.
+Either way, the expected payment is deterministic once the contract terms are known, which is why loading the right fee schedule is the foundational step.

 Where underpayments come from

-Several distinct mechanisms drive most of the underpayment volume in a typical billing company's book of business.
+A handful of mechanisms drive most of the underpayment volume in a typical billing company's book.

 Payer error.
-Payers process large volumes of claims through automated adjudication systems, and those systems apply incorrect fee schedules, map procedures to the wrong rate table, or apply an old rate when a contract renewal updated the terms.
-These are genuine payer processing errors, and they are actionable.
-The appeal is straightforward: here is the contracted rate, here is what you paid, here is the difference.
+Payers run high claim volumes through automated adjudication, and those systems apply incorrect fee schedules, map procedures to the wrong rate table, or apply an old rate after a contract renewal updated the terms.
+These are genuine processing errors and they are actionable.
+The appeal is simple: here is the contracted rate, here is what you paid, here is the difference.
 Many payers correct these quickly when the evidence is clean.

 Fee schedule drift.
-Contracts renew on cycles — sometimes annually, sometimes every two or three years.
-The rates in the billing system may not be updated when a contract renews.
-Alternatively, a payer may update its internal fee schedule without notifying participating providers.
-In either case the allowed amounts the billing team expects no longer match the amounts the payer applies.
-Both directions of drift cause problems: if the practice's loaded rates are too high, apparent underpayments are actually correct payments; if the loaded rates are too low, real underpayments are being auto-approved.
-The MGMA four-step audit framework puts "collect and maintain current fee schedules" first because the detection logic is only as reliable as the reference data it compares against.
+Contracts renew on cycles, sometimes annually, sometimes every two or three years, and the rates in the billing system may not get updated when they do.
+A payer can also revise its internal fee schedule without notifying participating providers.
+Either way, the allowed amounts the billing team expects stop matching the amounts the payer applies.
+Drift cuts both directions: loaded rates that are too high turn correct payments into apparent underpayments, and loaded rates that are too low let real underpayments auto-approve.
+The MGMA four-step audit framework puts "collect and maintain current fee schedules" first because the detection logic is only as good as the reference data behind it.

 Contract carve-outs.
-Most payer contracts include provisions that reduce payment for specific services, service categories, or billing scenarios.
-High-cost implants may be carved out with a pass-through arrangement.
+Most payer contracts reduce payment for specific services, categories, or billing scenarios.
+High-cost implants may carry a pass-through arrangement.
 Certain mental health services may have a separate rate table.
-Services at ambulatory surgery centers may pay differently than the same services in an office setting.
-Site-of-service differentials, outlier thresholds, and plan-specific rules all represent carve-outs that have to be explicitly loaded into the expected-payment calculation or the variance flags will be wrong — either flagging legitimate adjustments as underpayments, or missing real underpayments because the carve-out logic was not modeled.
+Services at ambulatory surgery centers may pay differently than the same services in an office.
+Site-of-service differentials, outlier thresholds, and plan-specific rules are all carve-outs that have to be loaded into the expected-payment calculation.
+Skip them and the variance flags go wrong in both directions, flagging legitimate adjustments and missing real underpayments the carve-out logic never modeled.

 Multiple procedure reductions.
 When a provider performs more than one procedure in a single encounter, payers apply multiple procedure payment reduction (MPPR) rules.
-Under Medicare policy, the highest-valued procedure is paid at 100 percent; subsequent procedures at the same encounter are reduced by a defined percentage that varies by service category.
-For physical and occupational therapy services coded as "always therapy" procedures, the practice expense component is reduced by 50 percent for the second and later procedures.
+Under Medicare policy the highest-valued procedure pays at 100 percent, and subsequent procedures at the same encounter are reduced by a percentage that varies by service category.
+For physical and occupational therapy services coded as "always therapy," the practice expense component is reduced by 50 percent for the second and later procedures.
 For certain diagnostic imaging procedures, the professional component of the second and subsequent procedures is reduced to a fraction of the Medicare fee schedule amount.
 Commercial payers often mirror Medicare MPPR policy, though the specifics vary by contract.
-An underpayment workflow that does not account for MPPR will flag correct multi-procedure payments as underpayments and generate unwinnable appeals.
+A workflow that does not account for MPPR flags correct multi-procedure payments as underpayments and generates unwinnable appeals.

 Capitation and withhold arrangements.
-In capitated contracts, the payer pays a fixed per-member-per-month amount rather than a fee-for-service rate.
-Claims submitted under a capitated arrangement should generate a zero-dollar ERA payment (or a token administrative amount) because the monthly cap covers the service.
-Treating a capitated zero-payment as an underpayment creates false alerts.
-Separately, some contracts include withhold provisions where the payer retains a percentage of payment pending performance or quality benchmarks and releases it quarterly or annually.
-These withholds appear as reductions on individual ERAs but are not underpayments — they are deferred payments that should appear later in the PLB segment of a subsequent 835.
-A well-configured underpayment workflow routes capitated claims and withhold lines to separate handling rather than queueing them for recovery.
+In capitated contracts the payer pays a fixed per-member-per-month amount instead of a fee-for-service rate.
+Claims under a capitated arrangement should generate a zero-dollar ERA payment (or a token administrative amount) because the monthly cap covers the service, so treating that zero as an underpayment creates false alerts.
+Some contracts also include withhold provisions where the payer retains a percentage of payment pending performance or quality benchmarks and releases it quarterly or annually.
+Those withholds show up as reductions on individual ERAs but are not underpayments; they are deferred payments that should appear later in the PLB segment of a subsequent 835.
+A well-configured workflow routes capitated claims and withhold lines to separate handling rather than the recovery queue.

 The detection workflow

 Detection starts at ERA posting.
-Every 835 that arrives through the clearinghouse carries a paid amount for each service line alongside a set of CARC and RARC codes that explain what the payer did.
-The detection logic works by comparing two numbers: the paid amount from the 835 and the expected allowed amount derived from the payer contract and fee schedule.
+Every 835 that arrives through the clearinghouse carries a paid amount for each service line plus the CARC and RARC codes that explain what the payer did.
+The logic compares two numbers: the paid amount from the 835 and the expected allowed amount derived from the payer contract and fee schedule.

 The expected allowed amount is not a single lookup.
-It depends on the CPT or HCPCS code, any modifiers applied (modifier 25 for a separate E&M on the same day as a procedure, modifier 59 for distinct procedural services, modifier 50 for bilateral procedures), the number of units billed, the place of service, the provider's network status on the specific plan, and any contract carve-outs that apply.
-For multi-procedure encounters, MPPR rules must reduce the expected amount for the second and subsequent procedures before the comparison is made.
-Getting the expected amount right requires a rules engine that models the contract with enough fidelity to account for all of these inputs.
+It depends on the CPT or HCPCS code, any modifiers applied (modifier 25 for a separate E&M on the same day as a procedure, modifier 59 for distinct procedural services, modifier 50 for bilateral procedures), the units billed, the place of service, the provider's network status on the specific plan, and any contract carve-outs.
+For multi-procedure encounters, MPPR rules have to reduce the expected amount for the second and subsequent procedures before the comparison runs.
+Getting it right takes a rules engine that models the contract with enough fidelity to handle all of these inputs.

-Once the comparison is made, the resulting variance gets evaluated against a tolerance threshold.
-Tolerances exist for practical reasons: a $0.12 rounding difference on a $47 service is not worth human review; a $180 shortfall on a $600 surgical procedure is.
-A common starting point is flagging when the paid amount is less than the allowed amount by $5 or more, with per-payer rules that increase the threshold for self-funded plans where appeal paths are longer and more expensive.
-Some organizations use a percentage threshold — flagging when the variance exceeds 5 percent of the expected allowed amount — which scales with dollar value automatically.
+The resulting variance is then checked against a tolerance threshold.
+Tolerances exist for practical reasons: a $0.12 rounding difference on a $47 service is not worth human review, but a $180 shortfall on a $600 surgical procedure is.
+A common starting point flags any paid amount short of the allowed amount by $5 or more, with per-payer rules that raise the threshold for self-funded plans where appeal paths are longer and more expensive.
+A percentage threshold (flagging variances above 5 percent of the expected allowed amount) scales with dollar value automatically.

-Variances above the threshold route to a review queue that a billing specialist works the same way they would work a denial follow-up queue.
-The routing logic should separate clear payer-error candidates (paid amount is lower than the contract rate for a simple single-procedure claim with no carve-outs) from cases that require deeper investigation (multi-procedure encounter where MPPR may or may not apply, or a claim where a secondary payer has already posted a payment that changes the net variance).
-The simpler cases should surface with a pre-populated appeal letter.
-The complex cases should surface with the full ERA context — including the CARC and RARC pair, the paid amount, the calculated expected amount, and a link to the relevant contract section — so the specialist can make a judgment call.
+Variances above the threshold route to a review queue a billing specialist works like a denial follow-up queue.
+The routing should separate clear payer-error candidates (paid below the contract rate on a simple single-procedure claim with no carve-outs) from cases that need deeper investigation (a multi-procedure encounter where MPPR may apply, or a claim where a secondary payer already posted a payment that changes the net variance).
+Simple cases should surface with a pre-populated appeal letter.
+Complex cases should surface with full ERA context, the CARC and RARC pair, paid amount, calculated expected amount, and a link to the relevant contract section, so the specialist can make the call.

-Timing is the other operational constraint.
-Most payer contracts impose appeal windows of 30 to 90 days from the date of payment.
-The 277CA acknowledgment date and the 835 receipt date are both relevant reference points.
-An underpayment queue that does not surface items by days-remaining-to-appeal is incomplete — the most important field in an underpayment workflow is the deadline, not the dollar amount.
+Timing is the other constraint.
+Most payer contracts impose appeal windows of 30 to 90 days from the date of payment, and both the 277CA acknowledgment date and the 835 receipt date are relevant reference points.
+A queue that does not surface items by days remaining to appeal is incomplete.
+The most important field in an underpayment workflow is the deadline, not the dollar amount.

 See ERA posting in Medi for how expected payment context, actual remittance results, and CARC codes stay connected through the posting workflow.

-Not every variance above the tolerance threshold is recoverable, and a billing team that appeals everything will spend more on appeal labor than it recovers on a significant fraction of items.
+Not every variance above the tolerance threshold is recoverable, and a billing team that appeals everything spends more on appeal labor than it recovers on a real fraction of items.
 The decision framework has three paths.

 Appeal.
-The appeal path is appropriate when the payer error is clear and documentable: the paid amount is below the contracted rate for a straightforward claim, the contract language is unambiguous, the appeal window is open, and the dollar amount justifies the work.
-The appeal letter cites the specific contract section, attaches the ERA, states the expected allowed amount, states the paid amount, and requests payment of the difference.
-Payers frequently correct genuine processing errors quickly when the appeal is clean and well-documented.
-Including the exact contract effective date and rate table reference eliminates the most common payer response, which is to claim the rate the billing team cited is no longer in effect.
+Appeal when the payer error is clear and documentable: paid below the contracted rate on a straightforward claim, unambiguous contract language, an open appeal window, and a dollar amount that justifies the work.
+The letter cites the specific contract section, attaches the ERA, states the expected allowed amount and the paid amount, and requests the difference.
+Payers often correct genuine processing errors fast when the appeal is clean.
+Including the exact contract effective date and rate table reference heads off the most common payer response, which is to claim the rate you cited is no longer in effect.

 Negotiate.
-The negotiation path is appropriate for patterns rather than individual claims.
-If a payer systematically underpays a specific CPT code across a large volume of claims, appealing each claim individually is labor-intensive.
-The better move is compiling the pattern data — total claims affected, total variance by month, rate applied versus contracted rate — and bringing it to the payer as a contract compliance issue.
-Payers generally prefer to correct systemic errors through a settlement or a prospective rate correction rather than receiving individual appeals for months of claims.
-The conversation also provides leverage at contract renewal time: documented payer underperformance against the contracted rate is a concrete negotiating data point.
+Negotiate patterns rather than individual claims.
+When a payer systematically underpays a specific CPT code across a large volume, appealing each claim is labor-intensive.
+The better move is compiling the pattern (total claims affected, total variance by month, rate applied versus contracted rate) and bringing it to the payer as a contract compliance issue.
+Payers generally prefer to fix systemic errors through a settlement or a prospective rate correction over fielding individual appeals for months of claims.
+The conversation also gives you leverage at renewal, since documented underperformance against the contracted rate is a concrete data point.

 Accept.
-The accept path is appropriate when the variance is explainable by a contract provision the billing team did not fully account for, when the appeal window has expired, when the dollar amount is below the cost of appeal labor, or when investigation reveals a billing error on the practice's side rather than a payer error.
-Accepting a variance should be a deliberate decision with a documented reason — not a default outcome of never reviewing variances in the first place.
+Accept when a contract provision the billing team did not fully account for explains the variance, when the appeal window has expired, when the dollar amount is below the cost of appeal labor, or when investigation reveals a billing error on the practice's side.
+Accepting should be a deliberate decision with a documented reason, not the default outcome of never reviewing variances at all.

-One additional path that gets underused is working underpayments as part of contract renegotiation.
-A billing company that tracks payer-specific underpayment rates over time accumulates evidence of systematic payer non-compliance.
-That evidence is valuable at renewal: practices with documented proof that a payer has consistently paid below contracted rates have a factual basis for demanding rate increases, retroactive corrections, or enhanced contract terms.
-Treating underpayment data as negotiating leverage rather than just a recovery task can generate more long-term return than individual appeals ever will.
+One path that gets underused is working underpayments as part of contract renegotiation.
+A billing company that tracks payer-specific underpayment rates over time accumulates evidence of systematic non-compliance.
+That evidence pays off at renewal: documented proof that a payer has consistently paid below contracted rates is a factual basis for demanding rate increases, retroactive corrections, or better terms.
+Treated as negotiating leverage rather than a recovery task, underpayment data can return more over time than individual appeals ever will.

 Where does Medi fit?

-Medi approaches underpayment detection as a review and investigation workflow, not a revenue guarantee.
-The product is built to keep expected payment context, actual remittance results, claim details, CARC and RARC codes, and recovery decisions connected — so the information a specialist needs to evaluate a suspected underpayment is in one place rather than spread across the ERA file, the contract binder, and a spreadsheet.
+Medi treats underpayment detection as a review and investigation workflow, not a revenue guarantee.
+It keeps expected payment context, actual remittance results, claim details, CARC and RARC codes, and recovery decisions connected, so the information a specialist needs to evaluate a suspected underpayment sits in one place instead of spread across the ERA file, the contract binder, and a spreadsheet.

-The ERA posting workflow surfaces paid amount alongside the claim's expected allowed amount when fee schedule data is loaded.
+The ERA posting workflow surfaces the paid amount alongside the claim's expected allowed amount when fee schedule data is loaded.
 Variances above tolerance route to a recovery queue.
-Each item in that queue carries the 835 context — paid amount, CARC, RARC, allowed amount — alongside the claim detail and the deadline.
-Decisions are logged so that future ERAs for the same payer and code pattern can reference prior outcomes.
+Each item carries the 835 context (paid amount, CARC, RARC, allowed amount) next to the claim detail and the deadline.
+Decisions are logged so future ERAs for the same payer and code pattern can reference prior outcomes.

 Medi will not claim: